muratk3n/thirdwave/en/README.md

 checks.
 Obviously every spoken language has also syntactic rules, but none that can be verified instantly, to its tiniest comma, and can be executed on-demand.
-So we run the compiler in our heads before submitting code to the machine, we want to see as little erros as possible, which makes it a stringent task.
+So we run the compiler in our heads before submitting code to the machine, we want to see as little errors as possible, which makes it a stringent task.
 Do it a long time, you really want to see a rapping dog at the end of the day. .